What Is an Ad Server? Exploring the Key Role and Function of Ad Servers in Digital Advertising

 Revive is a free, open-source ad server that offers many targeting options, as well as AdSense connection and many other benefits.
 Even though publishers are required to have a specific level of technical expertise to use Revive, as the platform is self-hosted, Revive is a great option and can be easily used once users become familiar with the processes it offers.

-Digital advertising surely is the way to go these days, and while there are numerous platforms that can help both publishers and advertisers reach success, ad servers remain one of the most important parts of the digital advertising process.
+- Digital advertising surely is the way to go these days, and while numerous platforms can help both publishers and advertisers reach success, ad servers remain one of the most important parts of the digital advertising process.

-An ad server is a platform that helps advertisers or publishers manage, run, show, or optimize ads.
-There are 2 types of ad servers in the industry: first-party ad servers and third-party ad servers.
+- An ad server is a platform that helps advertisers or publishers manage, run, show, or optimize ads.
+The industry has two types of ad servers: first-party ad servers and third-party ad servers.

-While there may be some similarities between ad servers, DSPs (Demand Side Platforms), and SSPs (Supply Side Platforms), the 3 concepts differ from one another.
+- While there may be some similarities between ad servers, DSPs (Demand Side Platforms), and SSPs (Supply Side Platforms), the three concepts differ from one another.
 Ad servers, SSPs, and DSPs have different purposes; thus, they serve different processes and are built differently.